DamnWidget/anaconda_rust/README.md

 ```

 The command above will download compile and install `rustfmt` in your system, again, cargo is great.

+*Note*: install `rustfmt` 0.5.0 or better for a smoothly integration, older versions give problems when used in anaconda_rust

 ### Install AnacondaRUST